SaranshGupta123/Battle-arena/README.md

 * [Git](https://git-scm.com/downloads)
 * [Node](https://nodejs.org/en/) - take the LTS (latest stable version) version

-After installation of the above programs, if you didm't have them...
+After installation of the above programs, if you didn't have them...

 1. clone the repository by entering the command below in your terminal.